-- Collaborate with partners, species experts, landowners, and other conservation organizations to host a workshop to discuss recommendations for multiple-species management considering conflicting recommendations for different SAR and develop a workplan that will synthesize/summarize conflicting recommendations from the various work plans into a single document and discuss recommendations for multi-species management. - Work with partners to ensure distribution of all the completed workbooks. - Provide the public with at least four formal opportunities to share feedback through an evaluation of PCAP informational events. - 2.2.4.
+Pending funding from Environment and Climate Change Canada, collaborate with partners, species experts, landowners, and other conservation organizations to develop recommendations for multiple-species management, by analyzing the available data for multiple species at risk to find what habitat characteristics overlap.
+The workplan will also consider conflicting recommendations for different SAR and synthesize/summarize conflicting recommendations from the various work plans into a single document and discuss recommendations for multispecies management.

+- Work with partners to ensure distribution of all the completed workbooks. - Provide the public with at least four formal opportunities to share feedback through an evaluation of PCAP informational events. - 2.2.4.
 Strategy: Facilitate research and knowledge transfer about the values and benefits derived from native prairie as a working landscape in Saskatchewan and other jurisdictions.

-- Share current EGS research and information in at least one publication (print or online) OR at least one public event (i.e., NPAW or speaker series). - Organize an Ecological Goods and Services Week in the Winter/Spring.
+- Share current EGS research and information in at least one publication (print or online) OR at least one public event (i.e., NPAW or speaker series). - > Organize an Ecological Goods and Services Week in the Winter/Spring.